-Quarry rock splitters need manual dexterity, stamina, strong back and abdominal muscles, and the strength to lift heavy objects repeatedly without injury or fatigue, according to O*NET OnLine, www.onetonline.org.
-They tend to enjoy practical, hands-on tasks, like to work cooperatively with others, and have good judgment.
+Quarry rock splitters need manual dexterity, stamina, strong back and abdominal muscles, and the strength to lift heavy objects repeatedly without injury or fatigue, according to O*NET OnLine.
+They tend to enjoy practical, hands-on tasks, like to work cooperatively with others and have good judgment.

 Economic and Career Outlook

-As of 2012, the median wage paid to rock splitters in quarries was $32,280 per year, O*NET OnLine noted.
-Job openings are projected to grow at a faster-than-average rate between 2012 and 2022, per the same source.
+As of 2017, the median wage paid to rock splitters in quarries was $34,350 per year, the Bureau of Labor Statistics (BLS) noted.
+Job openings are projected to decline by 2% between 2016 and 2026, per the same source.

 Alternate Career Options

 A faller works in the logging industry.
 A faller's job is to cut down a tree, often with a chainsaw, judging the tree carefully to figure out the safest direction for it to fall.
 Fallers usually work as part of a logging crew.
 Employers may hire candidates with a high school diploma or a technical associate's degree.
 On-the-job and state training opportunities may be available.
-The BLS reports that jobs in logging will decline 9% from 2012-2022, with a large part of this shrink coming from retirements.
-Fallers earned median annual pay of $35,250 in 2012, per the BLS.
+The BLS reports that jobs for fallers will decline 16% from 2016-2026, with a large part of this shrink coming from retirements.
+Fallers earned median annual pay of $40,690 in 2017, per the BLS.